Soumilgit/Real-Time-Missing-Persons-Detection/README.md

 - **Formspree**: Stores the user data from Feedback form.

 ### Testing
-- **AWS Lambda**: Created roles, attached permissions, then created a function, saved packaged Python code and finally tested alongside it a JSON containing an image's base64 string using a created test event.
+- **AWS Lambda**: Created roles, attached permissions, then created a function, saved packaged Python code and finally tested alongside it a JSON containing the base64 string of an image from my dataset, using a created test event.
 - **Postman**: Tested the deployed AWS API with the earlier JSON format containing the same base64 string from Lambda.

 ### Hosting: